gvw100/HabitHaven/README.md

 My application is meant for anyone desiring to transform their life by forming good habits.

-## Potential Features
+## Features
 - Create and manage a list of habits
-- Customize a habit by frequency - daily, weekly, or custom
+- Customize a habit by frequency - daily, weekly, or monthly
 - Customizable notifications - users receive customizable reminders for each habit
 - Gamify habit formation
   - Badges for achieving streaks